ITRC Industry Representative

 Stephen C. Geiger, ERM, says, "ITRC technical/regulatory guidance documents and webinars have become necessary tools for the design and implementation of environmental investigation, monitoring and remediation.
 The multiple stakeholders who compose each ITRC team, representing many different perspectives, ensure that ITRC products contain a well-rounded, in-depth, and state-of-the-art presentation of all relevant issues."

 John Sankey, True Blue Technologies, Inc., says, "ITRC guidance documents and teams have been an integral part of acceptance of environmental technologies and concepts for 21 years.
-The teams are made up of bright individuals, spanning from State and Federal Regulators, Site Owners, Environmental Consultants, Technology Providers, Public & Tribal Stakeholders to Academia.
+The teams are made up of bright individuals, spanning from State and Federal Regulators, Site Owners, Environmental Consultants, Technology Providers, Public, Tribal and Emeritus Stakeholders to Academia.
 I encourage domestic and international folks in the environmental field to participate in ITRC for both individual and community enrichment."

 Paul Favara, CH2M, says, "CH2M continues to support ITRC because it provides our technical staff a unique forum to collaboratively work with remediation industry stakeholders and solve some of the greatest challenges facing the remediation industry.
 Through ITRC’s collaborative working process, our staff is able to meet new people and develop career long relationships with other ITRC participants.
 By participating in ITRC workgroups, IAP members are exposed to a diversity of thought from regulators, site owners, vendors, and other consultants.
 Because there are so many different ways to contribute to various workgroups, all participants are able to have their work show up in the final work product, as long as they are inclined to put in the effort to provide a meaningful contribution.
 All CH2M staff who have participated in ITRC workgroups are eager to participate in future workgroups because they find the effort rewarding."